-Aaron’s trial and appellate experience include cases handled in the state and federal courts in Massachusetts and New Hampshire.
+Aaron’s trial and appellate experience include cases handled in the state and federal courts in Massachusetts, New Hampshire, and Maine.
 Aaron recently acted as lead trial counsel in successfully defended the Suffolk County District Attorney’s Office in a gender discrimination, retaliation, and equal pay claim raised by a former prosecutor in the United States District Court of Massachusetts.
 In addition, he acted as trial counsel for attorneys, domestic and foreign product manufacturers, construction companies, and insurance companies.
 Aaron also successfully defended an international public insurer at trial against claims of libel, slander, and business-to-business breach of contract and bad faith, relating to the termination of a management consulting agreement with two directors.
 The trial court’s decision was affirmed on appeal in Global Investors Agent Corporation v.
 National Fire Ins.
 Co. of Hartford, 76 Mass.
 App.
 Ct.
 812 (2010), a case which also involved at issue waiver of the attorney-client privilege and reasonableness of attorney’s fees.

 Aaron also argued on behalf of several insurers in front of the Massachusetts Supreme Judicial Court.
 Representative cases include Auto Flat Car Crushers, Inc. v.
 Hanover Ins.
 Co., 469 Mass.
 813(2014) and John T. Callahan & Sons, Inc. v.
 Worcester Insurance Company, 453 Mass.
 447 (2009).